terra-money/docs/docs/Reference/Terra-core/Module-specifications/spec-treasury.md

 ### Indicators

-The Treasury keeps track of following indicators for the present and previous epochs:
+The Treasury keeps track of the following indicators for the present and previous epochs:

 #### Tax Rewards